-WIOA Title I Adult, Dislocated Worker, and Youth providers and the one-stop operator must make commercially reasonable efforts to ensure participants, staff, WIOA one-stop partners, and other parties affected by the local workforce development system are informed of the content and requirements of this policy.
-This includes providing information on this policy during program enrollment and displaying the information in this policy at the PA CareerLink® center(s).
+Program providers must make commercially reasonable efforts to ensure participants, staff, partners, and other parties affected by the local workforce development system are informed of the content and requirements of this policy.
+This includes providing information on this policy during program enrollment and displaying the information in this policy in a public space.